pschaus/book_lepl1402/source/part4.rst

 An integer variable, often termed top or size, represents the current position in the stack.
 When pushing a new element onto the stack, it's added at the position indicated by this integer.
 Subsequently, the integer is incremented.
 The pop operation reverses this process: the element at the current position is retrieved, and the integer is decremented.
 Both the push and pop operations have constant time complexity: :math:`O(1)`.

 However, there's an inherent limitation when using arrays in Java: their size is fixed upon creation.
-Thus, if the stack's size grows to match the internal array's size, any further push operation risks an ArrayIndexOutOfBoundsException.
+Thus, if the stack's size grows to match the internal array's size, any further push operation risks an ``ArrayIndexOutOfBoundsException``.

 To counteract this limitation, when the internal array is detected to be full, its size is doubled.
 This is achieved by creating a new array with double the capacity and copying the contents of the current array to the new one.
 Although this resizing operation has a linear time complexity of :math:`O(n)`, where
 :math:`n` is the number of elements, it doesn't happen often.